Most Active Stories

 Now, an inadvertent consequence of that work is that we've - constantly pushing back the boundaries.
 And what we're beginning to learn scientifically, which is what I'd like to continue to learn - to address your actual question - is, what does happen to us when we die?
 What is the relationship between the human mind, the psyche, consciousness, or what people have classically called the soul?
 And I use that term on purpose because I want people to understand what it really means.
 It's the self.
 What happens to it, and how does that interact with the brain?
 And what does that tell us, and how can we use that to better our lives while we're on Earth?
 Inadvertently, through science, we're starting to answer questions about what is life, what is death, what is the real afterlife that people have talked about; does it really exist.
 And I think we'll continue to have more answers in the coming years.

 GROSS: So this might be too personal, but are you giving this a religious interpretation?

-But it was only through the advent of the scientific method - which is, in essence, the objective method of learning about the world around ourselves - that gradually, things started to fall out of philosophy or theology and into the realm of science.
-So, for instance, you know, astronomy, the idea of the stars, was always a religious thing.
-Now it's science.
+And as now - you know, many years have gone by, and I'm still interested in this, and I continue to push forward.
+I'm beginning to learn things that I'm simply sharing with others - because we have to remember that, you know, until a few hundred years ago, everything that was "known" - and I say in quotation marks, "known" - was described to us by philosophers or theologians, OK?
+But it was only through the advent of the scientific method, which is, in essence, the objective method of learning about the world around ourselves, that gradually, things started to fall out of philosophy or theology, and into the realm of science.
+So for instance, you know, astronomy, the idea of the stars, was always a religious thing.
+And now, it's science.
 Well, I believe that death should also be studied by science, and that's what I do.

 GROSS: Well, thank you so much for talking with us.